 The cars were manufactured by Ajin Precision Ltd of Korea and imported through Overland Models.
 River Raisin Models separately sold a 40' version with 6' Youngstown doors, as well as a 50-foot double Superior door version, but these were not part of the NASG project.
 All three versions of the models were imported in either a shiny brass or factory-painted but not lettered finish, as shown here.
 Lettering was available from C-D-S Dry Transfers.

 S-Helper Service was commissioned to produce 300 models of their 53-foot PRR flat car, equipped with an Ertl road grader as the load (SHS #00176).
 The car cost $45, and included both scale and hi-rail wheels and couplers.

-The second car that was available in 1997 was the Downs Model Railroad Co.'s 23,000-gallon modern tank car.
+The BOT also approved the purchase of 300 models of the Downs Model Railroad Co.
+23,000-gallon modern tank car.
 It was painted black and available with three different road numbers.
 On one side of the car was the "Trusweet" logo, which is a white background with green and yellow letters, while on the other side are the words "Trusweet" and "Amaizo".
 The models were available with either scale or hi-rail wheels and couplers, and cost $40 ($1.50 extra for operating hi-rail couplers).